cfdyang521/cfdyang521.github.io/_publications/2016 - researchworks.md

 ---
 1. Junxiang Yang*, Linear energy-stable method with correction technique for the Ohta–Kawasaki–Navier–Stokes model of incompressible diblock copolymer melt, Communications in Nonlinear Science and Numerical Simulation, Vol. 131, 107835, 2024.
 IF: 3.9 Q1

+2. Yi Zhao, Dongting Cai, Junxiang Yang*, Second-order accurate and unconditionally stable algorithm with unique solvability for a phase-field model of 3D volume reconstruction, Journal of Computational Physics, in press, 2024.
+IF: 4.1 Q1